xwmx/nb/README.md

 </p>

-`nb` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
+`nb` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync notebooks with remote repositories.
-`nb` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so they can be edited in other apps on any device.
+`nb` can also be configured to sync notebooks with a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

 <p align="center">
   <img  src="https://xwmx.github.io/misc/nb/images/nb-theme-console-empty.png"